 - the difficulty of making design changes during construction

 - lack of thermal massthis is about how much heat something can absorb - so it involves its specific heat capacity and its volume.
 It can be useful for levelling out the peaks and troughs of temperature within a house.
 See the page on thermal mass (though this can be addressed by using heavier internal lining boards).
 See Thermal mass

 It needs pointing out that not all SIPs manufacturers are working to the same standard.
 At one end are companies which simply make and supply basic rectangular panels.
 While this is fine it misses out on most of the advantages possible with the system.
-They tend to be timber supply companies who have set up associated facilities to make timber products such as roof trusses and panels, fencing etc. They may not know much about building design, services, Building RegulationsThese are the legal regulations which govern how a house is constructed. (not to be confused with Planning Permission which is about whether you are allowed to build the house at all or what it might look like) see Building Regulations) etc.
+They tend to be timber supply companies who have set up associated facilities to make timber products such as roof trusses and panels, fencing etc. They may not know much about building design, services, Building RegulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
+Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place) etc.

 At the other end are companies which supply a fully integrated building package with everything carefully designed and detailed.
 This type of company will be using CADcomputer aided design and CAMComputer aided manufacturing.
 While they tend to have a set of ‘standard’ designs they will also be able to handle custom designs at not much extra cost per sq m.
 They should be able to guarantee the overall insulation levels and also the air tightness.
 See Design it yourself